Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Numerical results Analysis

 Before going to the results of the quench dynamics, we first discuss the properties of the initial states with different given temperatures.
 To get self-consistent solutions of the initial states with real-time arguments numerically, we followed~\cite{Eberlein2017}.
 For details, see Appendix~\ref{Appendix:PreparationOfInitialState}.

-From the Poor man’s RG~\cite{coleman_2015}, the Kondo temperature $T_K$ is given by $T_K=\Lambda e^{-\frac{1}{J_0N_F}}$ where $\Lambda$ is the energy cut-off and $N_F$ is the density of states near the Fermi energy of the conduction electron given by $\frac{\nu_c}{2\Lambda}$.
+From the Poor man’s RG~\cite{coleman_2015}, the Kondo temperature $T_K$ is given by $T_K=\Lambda e^{-\frac{1}{J_0N_F}}$ where $\Lambda$ is the energy cut-off and $N_F(=\frac{\nu_c}{2\Lambda})$ is the density of states near the Fermi energy of the conduction electron.
 See Appendix.~\ref{Appendix:AnalyticFormOfConduction} for details about the conduction electron setting.
-Based on the Kondo temperature, we have considered five cases with temperatures given by $0.4T_K$, $T_K$, $1.6T_K$ $5T_K$, and $10T_K$.
+Based on the Kondo temperature, we have considered several cases with temperatures given by $0.4T_K$, $T_K$, $1.6T_K$, and so on.